fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 API.
 By having the mindset of checking how things can be solved with the standard library before trying to write our own code, you can become better Python programmers.

-Now that you have some knowledge of the standard library, you will start to look more deeply into how to make our code easier to read for Python programmers, usually known as Pythonic code.
-While using the standard library as much as possible is a good start, there are some other tips and tricks that we will look at in *Lab 7*, *Becoming Pythonic.*